dakshgupta2003/React_Notes/readme.md

 If you get any tag like <img> that has no closing tag then, you'll get error --> to resolve write <img /> like this to close the tag

+While making components --> always write the first letter in capital Write rfc in the component to bring the boiler plate for react function based component

+To use that component e.g. Navbar write <Navbar/> in App.js and at top write import Navbar from './components/Navbar.js';